Skip to content

 #ArchFordServes #DyslexiaIntervention #CALT #TeacherProfessionalDevelopment #LiteracyGrowth #ArchFordESC #SpecialEducation

-11 days ago, Mindy Mann
+about 2 months ago, Mindy Mann

 Promotional flyer for Arch Ford Education Service Cooperative’s JET Dyslexia Intervention Program.
 The flyer features the title "JET CALT" (Certified Academic Language Therapist) and announces a one-day training session on June 17th with instructor Brenda Nahlen.
 Key highlights of the training include deepening understanding of dyslexia, strengthening abilities to administer assessment data, and applying evidence-based instructional strategies.